dptools/process_offsite_audio/README.md

 	* [Next step is to review the Mediaflux SFTP documentation, follow-up with any remaining questions](https://wiki-rcs.unimelb.edu.au/pages/viewpage.action?pageId=328435)
 	* Will add implementation plan here once determined
 * Get a TranscribeMe SFTP account appropriately set up
-	* Conversation about this has been started, a lot will likely be settled by the group meeting with TranscribeMe on 4/4
+	* TranscribeMe has sent Kate information on how to do this, awaiting word from her on the account details
 * Compile a table of the languages that will be used at the different sites

 Our current primary focus is establishing the necessary connection with TranscribeMe.
 The next focus will be on interfacing with Mediaflux.